 At the law offices of Rosenbaum & Rosenbaum, P.C., we have helped may car accident victims recover fair compensation for their medical treatment, lost wages, and pain and suffering.

-Rollovers can happen for a variety of reasons, and typically involve serious injuries or wrongful death.
-Some vehicles, such as pickup trucks, SUVs and oversized vans, are top-heavy and are more likely to roll over than sedans or other cars.
+Rollovers can happen for a variety of reasons and typically involve serious injuries or wrongful death.
+Vehicles such as pickup trucks, SUVs and oversized vans are top-heavy and more likely to roll over than sedans or other cars.
 Car manufacturers are aware of the connection between a higher center of gravity and an increased propensity to roll over in an accident.
 Unfortunately, despite lobbying from consumer groups and others about design changes and safety features, these have not always been heeded by car manufacturers.

 Texting While Driving

 All around the country, states are beginning to enact strict laws to govern and ban the use of cellphones and texting while driving.
-Many studies have revealed that texting and driving not only results in a higher number of car accidents but also more serious collisions.
-If your life or your loved one's life was put at risk because a motorist was texting, obtain experienced legal counsel.
-Phone records can be used to prove fault against at-fault drivers to help accident victims secure a full financial recovery.
+Many studies have revealed that texting and driving not only results in a higher number of car accidents, but also more serious collisions.
+If your life or your loved one’s life was put at risk because a motorist was texting, obtain experienced legal counsel.
+Phone records can be used to prove fault to help accident victims secure full financial recovery.

 Contact Our Skilled Attorneys

-If you or your loved one was in a car accident, you cannot afford to not have an experienced lawyer on your side.
-We have decades of experience representing clients in similar situations to yours.
-Call us at 212-514-5007 to learn how we can protect your rights during a free initial consultation.
+If you or your loved one was in a car accident, you cannot afford to have an inexperienced lawyer on your side.
+We have decades of experience representing clients in similar situations.
+Call us at 646-835-2175 to learn how we can protect your rights during a free initial consultation.